jayeshsonavane2025/Timzo-Website/README.md

 # Timzo-Website
  # Timzo - Your Time Management Companion
-  Visit the live website: [Timzo - Your Time Management Companion](https://timzowebsitejay.netlify.app/)
+  Visit the live website click here: [Timzo - Your Time Management Companion](https://timzowebsitejay.netlify.app/)

 Welcome to Timzo, the ultimate time management tool that combines functionality and style.
 Whether you need to keep track of the time digitally, visualize it with an elegant analog clock, set alarms, or use a timer for various tasks, Timzo has got you covered!